LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 Using the :program:`lassoc` tool, included with Lasso Server, a developer can compile a LassoApp directory into a single distributable file.
-LassoApps packaged in this manner will have the file extension ".lassoapp".
+LassoApps packaged in this manner will have the file extension "|dot| lassoapp".
 Packaging in this manner provides the greatest security for one's source code because the source code is not included in the package and is not recoverable by the end user.